These activities are also available in Romanian

 We have two hands, with ten fingers.
 Can you lift one finger above the others?
 How about two?

 Show one of the cards with a number on it.
-Then ask the students to hold up the same number of fingers as the numeral on the card.
+Then ask everyone in the class to hold up the same number of fingers as the numeral on the card.

-Repeat until the students know how to recognize the numbers and numerals.
+Repeat until everyone knows how to recognize the numbers and numerals.

 Needed: little stones, nuts or beads, and a hard surface to drop them on, so that it makes a sound; black board and chalk.

-- Have a student stand before the table with his eyes closed or with their back to the table.
+- Have one person stand before the table with her/his eyes closed or with their back to the table.

 - Drop a stone on the table so it makes a clear sound.